Bank Request

 03_ACCOUNT_RISK

-Without complete proof of funds, the bank can restrict your account: block transfers, delay withdrawals, or in extreme cases close the account entirely.
+Without complete proof, the bank can restrict your account: block transfers, delay withdrawals, or end the business relationship.
+A clean response clears that up.

 Step by Step